ReiErt/CPU-Simulations-with-Modelsim-in-VHDL/README.md

 # VHDL-CPU
 All work is my own.
-Any work that is not mine mentions the source:
+Any work that is not mine mentions the source.

+# Instruction Cycle
+A CPU's instruction cycle is virtually the same for any processor:
+(a) Code fetch    # register data
+(b) Decode        # interpret data
+(c) Operand fetch / data fetch # load ALU register for computation (d) ALU            # compute arithmetic or logical expression (e) Store          # save
+(f) Increment program counter  # prepare for next instruction

+To improve through-put, one assembly instruction does not block the entire CPU until finished.
+Instead of such a bottleneck, the instruction cycle is pipelined, improving performance.

 The following lines of sequential code is the subject of my paper on CPU architecture.

 (1) v <= a + b;